 - Contact Croux through the app if you have any issues, questions, or suggestions

-- Look out for your paycheck!
-After your first payment (which may take up to 7 days for Croux to verify your bank), you will be paid within 72 hours after you clock out of your shift.
+- Look out for your pay!
+You will be paid within 72 hours after you clock out of your shift.
 If you qualify and opt-in to Instant Payout, you can be paid sooner.
-Note: Tips may be paid in a separate transaction by the business
+Note: Tips may be paid in a separate transaction by the business.

 Late Clock-Ins and Early Clock-Outs